VenkataDaggula/Databricks_Project_On_Formula1/README.md

 Delta Lake and Lakehouse Architecture: Implementing a modern data architecture for reliable, scalable data lakes.
 Azure Data Factory: Automating and orchestrating workflows for data pipelines.
 Power BI: Connecting to Databricks data for reporting and visualization.
-Who This Course Is For:
-University students aiming for a career in Data Engineering IT developers transitioning to Data Engineering
-Data Engineers/Data Warehouse Developers familiar with on-prem or other cloud platforms (AWS/GCP) looking to learn Azure Data Technologies
-Data Architects seeking an understanding of the Azure Data Engineering stack

 Prerequisites:
 Basic Python programming experience
 Basic SQL knowledge